mariuszciaston/Battleship/README.md

 • Responsive design<br>

 Known problems:<br>
-• Drag and drop doesn't work in Firefox and on mobile (use 'Random placement' button to place ships)<br>
+• Drag and drop doesn't work in Firefox and on mobile (use 'Random placement' button to place ships) <br><br>

 ![Battleship.png](Battleship.png)|
 ------------- |